Blog > Travel Blogs > 2024

 With our bags loaded in the car, we make a quick stop at the Ameriflight hangar to try to make some more and better photos of the parked props over there.
 We are quite lucky actually, as there is plenty of action going on!
 The Saab 340 is being towed out of the hangar and parked next to the fence, a B1900 comes in and most impressively, an Embraer E120 Brasilia taxis out, while maneuvering carefully through all the parked planes.
 That is some impressive piloting and marshalling there!

-The pilots wave goodbye and it is time for us to drop our Jeep and head to the terminal.
+The pilots wave goodbye and it is time for us to drop off our Jeep and head to the terminal.

 Check-in and security are a breeze and in no-time we are airside.
 Here we have plenty of time for spotting.
 The best way to spot at DFW is riding the SkyLink train.
 The ride is not the most comfortable, but the views are amazing and you are riding a nice loop around all terminals, looking down on the action.